From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude

 In \cite{Andrea}, it was shown that the low energy parameters of the pion amplitude, such as scattering lengths, are well inside the allowed region determined by the general S-matrix Bootstrap constraints.
 To restrict the allowed region, it is necessary to impose additional conditions on the amplitude.
 To this end, we consider two types of constraints: \emph{soft theorems}, and \emph{spectrum assumptions}.

 Soft theorems are the consequence of spontaneously broken chiral symmetry.
 If pions were massless, the amplitude would vanish $\mathcal{A}\to 0$ when any of the momenta of the particles become soft.
-As the pions are massive, this equation is corrected by quantum effects and is no longer exact \cite{Adler:1964um}.
-Nevertheless, the existence of low energy zeroes in the partial waves is a prediction of Chiral Perturbation Theory ($\chi$PT) \cite{Weinberg:1978kz}.
+As the pions are massive, this behavior is corrected by quantum effects and is no longer exact \cite{Adler:1964um}.
+Nevertheless, the existence of low energy zeroes in the partial waves is a prediction of $\chi$PT \cite{Weinberg:1978kz}.
 For this reason, we impose that $t_0^{(0)}(z_0)=0$, and $t_0^{(2)}(z_2)=0$ for some $0\leq z_0, z_2 \leq 4$.
-We refer to these constraints as ``chiral zeroes'' conditions.\footnote{At tree-level in $\chi$PT: $z_0=1/2$, and $z_2=2$.}
+We refer to these constraints as \emph{chiral zeroes} conditions.\footnote{At tree-level in $\chi$PT: $z_0=1/2$, and $z_2=2$.}